 But nonetheless, it’s an important principle to break down with the diet culture we live in that tells us fullness is “bad.”

 Many dieters either grew up with a “clean your plate” mentality, or feel like it’s something they have to do now.
 This is because they are coming from a deprivation mindset, constantly thinking there is not enough food.

 The deprivation mindset, as we’ve previously discussed, will seek out food due to our biological response to eat.

 Have you ever found yourself eating an entire carton or pack of something fat-free, just because it’s labeled “fat free?”

 Maybe you started feeling full bites ago, but the defiance factor is playing in.
 Or, the thought that since it’s “fat free,” it is “guilt free” and you can eat all you want and more.

 Or, maybe you’re someone who always clears your plate out of habit, or not wanting to waste food.

-Regardless of how hungry or full you are, it’s commonplace to finish everything on your plate, with disregard to your internal hunger, fullness and satiety signals.
+Regardless of how hungry or full you are, it may feel common to have to finish everything on your plate.
+Disregarding your internal hunger, fullness and satiety signals.

 The only way you’ll be able to consistently feel comfortable stopping when you’ve had enough to eat biologically is when you can give yourself unconditional permission.